bpxenergy/code-challenge/README.md

 - Hosted online (https://www.heroku.com/free has some free options)
 - Computer AI that plays against you
 - User controls.
 For instance options to refresh, alter who goes first, or any other feature you can think of
+- Full stack aspects such as a database to save score

 Documentation for all projects